Hamas and Israel exchange more hostages for prisoners on fifth day of temporary cease-fire

 FEARS FOR THE SOUTH

-Though, rain and cold winds sweeping across Gaza have made conditions even more miserable.

-On Tuesday, Hanan Tayeh returned to her destroyed home in the central town of Johor al-Deek, scouring for any belongings in the wreckage.
+On Tuesday, Hanan Tayeh returned to her destroyed home in the central town of Johor al-Deek, searching for any belongings.

 Juliette Toma, a spokesperson for the U.N. agency for Palestinian refugees, said people come to shelters asking for heavy clothes, mattresses and blankets, and that some are sleeping in damaged vehicles.